Idee8/.github/profile/README.md

 🚀 **Dedicated Dev + Design Team for Founders and Startups**

 At Idee8, we bring your ideas to life with seamless development and design solutions tailored for founders and startups.
-Whether you're building your MVP, scaling your product, or need design expertise, we're here to help.
+Whether you're building your MVP, scaling your product, or need design expertise, we've got you covered.

+We are not just an agency; we are also passionate contributors to the open-source community, building tools and libraries to empower developers worldwide.

 ---